airswap/airswap-about/frequently-asked-questions.md

 There are lots of ways to get involved in AirSwap, from generating ideas, to coordinating projects, contributing design and code, and helping to spread the word.

-### How do contributors get rewarded?
+### How do contributors earn?

-Every month, contributors determine the allocation of funds through [Coordinape](https://coordinape.com).
-Funds are then distributed pro rata to each member of the circle based on the number of GIVE tokens received.
-Learn more about how the contributor circle is funded [here](community/rewards.md#circle-funding).
+Every month, contributors come together to tip each other using[Coordinape](https://coordinape.com).
+Funds are then distributed pro rata to each member of the circle based on the about of GIVE received.
+Learn more about [earning](community/earning.md).